Careers in the armed forces

 Starting your forces career at university

-If your thinking of joining the armed forces after University, check out our guide to Higher Education pathways for more information.
+If you're thinking of joining the armed forces after University, check out our guide to Higher Education pathways for more information.
 You can see full details on their recruitment websites.
 While you’re at university, there are exciting ways to get experience and a taste of military life during your degree.
 You could:

-- join an Army Officer Training Corps
+- Join an Army Officer Training Corps

-- be part of a University Air Squadron
+- Be part of a University Air Squadron

-- get involved with the University Royal Navy Unit
+- Get involved with the University Royal Navy Unit

 How to go through the recruitment process